fpcxm911/airbrb/BONUS.md

     - submit button is disabled until user entered the valid dates, prompting user to provide accurate information
     - input fields validates onChange, ensureing check-in date is in the future, and check-in date precedes check-out date

-7. when user posts a review
+7. when user posts a review:
     - a dropdown list is provided to select a booking they want to review for.
     - pending and denied booking are disable in the dropdown list, ensuring user only posts review for valid accepted booking.

 ### 2.5.
 Feature Set 5.
 Removing a Listing, Managing Booking Requests

 1. Split bookings into two sections: history bookings and pending bookings.
-User will not know where they are looking for when they use app, increase Usability & Accessibility and user experience.
+This provides a intuitive UI for host to mange booking requests.

-2. After accept / denied a pending booking, page automatially updates (newly accepted booking goes to booking summary section) so user could immediately see the bookings has been handled.
+2. After accepting / denying a pending booking, page automatially updates (newly managed booking goes to booking summary section), so user could immediately see the bookings has been handled.

 ### 2.6.
 Feature Set 6.
 Advanced Features

-1. On hover of star rating, the total number of reviews is shown
+1. On hover of star ratings
+    - the total number of reviews is shown

-2. On hover of star rating, a progress bar is shown to indicate the percentage of the specific rating reviews among reviews.
+    - a progress bar is shown to indicate the percentage of the specific rating among all reviews.

 ### Additional feature:

-1. If user try to access the authorized page by URL without login, no permission page will render and a button is given to redirect to landing page for un-authorized user..
+1. If user tries to access the authorized page by URL without login, no permission page will render and a button is given, which navigates un-authorized user to landing page.

-2. On hosted page, hosted-bookings page, after user logout, user will navigate the no permission page, which has a redirect button which redirects them to landing home page.
+2. On hosted page, and manage-bookings page, after user logout, they will be navigated to 'no permission' page, which has a redirect button which redirects them to landing home page.